Your memory may fade, but meeting notes are forever.

 When you receive your Board Pack it is a good idea to flick through it at your earliest possible convenience and highlight what stands out to you as important issues or things you need to learn more about.

 Then when you have time to look over the meeting documents in detail, you should write private annotations of what you would like to discuss in the team meeting.
 This should include:

 - Any issues be that of comprehension or within the organisation that need to be clarified or resolved.

 - Any successes the organisation has had that should be celebrated.

 - Any improvements that could be made to strategic planning.

-- Any upcoming events that should be noted.
+- Any upcoming events or due dates that should be noted.

 These will allow your discussions in meetings to be focused on what really matters.

 What To Note Down During A Meeting?

 In a Board Meeting it is important to note Action Items that will need to be followed up on.
 This may be in the form of a separate meeting with a select group to focus on a specific issue or a task that is assigned to an individual member.